Talon1024/Doom64EX/README.md

 Download and install [CMAKE](https://cmake.org/download/).
 Follow the instructions on the website and make sure to update the system.
 Clone the repository in a suitable place to build the program.

 Next, download the [Win32 Dependencies](https://github.com/svkaiser/Doom64EX/releases/download/win32dep-2018-04-11/Doom64EX-deps-win32-2018-04-11.zip).
-Extract the archive into the `extern` directory.
-Also remember to clone [fluidsynth-lite](https://github.com/dotfloat/fluidsynth-lite) and generate the `.lib` and `.dll` files.
+Extract the archive into the `extern` directory, and generate the `.lib` and `.dll` files.
 Place these in `extern\lib` and `extern\bin`, respectively.

 Next, generate the MSVC project files.